Osaka opens her season with a win over Cornet in Melbourne

 The Australian Open champion opened her 2022 season with a 6-4, 3-6, 6-3 win over Alize Cornet on Tuesday in one of the Summer Set of tournaments in Melbourne.

-Osaka returned to Rod Laver Arena for the first time since winning the Australian Open title in February.
+Osaka was returning to Rod Laver Arena for the first time since winning the Australian Open title in February.
 It was also her first tour-level match since a third-round loss to Leylah Fernandez at the U.S. Open in September.

 After that loss, Osaka said: “I honestly don’t know when I’m going to play my next tennis match.”

-Osaka said she set herself one major goal for this year, and that was to enjoy the game.
+After her opening win in Melbourne, Osaka said she’d set herself one major goal for this year: to enjoy the game.

 “I’m the type of person that cared a little bit too much about the results and the rankings and I need to find a way to enjoy the game again because that’s the reason I played the game in the first place,” she said.